furkankeremselimoglu/flight-search-api/README.md

    ```

 2. **Access the Swagger UI:**
-   - Open your web browser and go to <a href="http://localhost:8080/swagger-ui.html" target="_blank">http://localhost:8080/swagger-ui.html</a>.
+   - Open your web browser and go to http://localhost:8080/swagger-ui.html.
    - You will be prompted for a username and password.

 ### Access Credentials